The 18 Best Jackie Chan Movies Ranked

 7. Police Story III: Supercop (1992)

-The franchise leaves Hong Kong behind for the mainland, but that's not the only big addition here.
+The "Police Story" franchise leaves Hong Kong behind for the mainland, but that's not the only big addition here.
 After years of women in Chan films existing as props or punchlines, "Supercop" sees Chan finally work up the courage to let one be an absolute badass.
 Michelle Yeoh joins the mission and proves herself every bit as capable as a fighter and action star.
 She has the comedic patter down too, and they make for an energetically entertaining duo.

 The film offers the expected blend of fights and stunts as the pair go undercover to shut down a drug lord's operation, and it all feels bigger as a result.
 Chan hands the director's reigns to Stanley Tong, who seems more comfortable with the fiery bombast than the nitty gritty of the fight scenes.
 It's a trade-off — some of the fights feel less free in their editing, but the result remains an immensely enjoyable film.
-The big finale involving moving trains, motorcycles, and helicopters is a standout for all involved, but it's notable in that Chan lets Yeoh's stunt work shine brightest (although that probably explains why they never co-starred again. outside of 2011's "Kung Fu Panda 2"...).
+The big finale involving moving trains, motorcycles, and helicopters is a standout for all involved, but it's notable in that Chan lets Yeoh's stunt work shine brightest (although that probably explains why they never co-starred again, outside of 2011's "Kung Fu Panda 2"...).

-6. Wheels On Meals (1984)
+6. Wheels on Meals (1984)

-Jackie Chan starred in several films with Yuen Biao and Sammo Hung — enough for the trio to gain the nickname "The Three Dragons" — but "Wheels On Meals" remains their most fun collaboration.
+Jackie Chan starred in several films with Yuen Biao and Sammo Hung — enough for the trio to gain the nickname "The Three Dragons" — but "Wheels on Meals" remains their most fun collaboration.
 They have a natural chemistry, due to the longstanding friendship dating back to their days training together at the China Drama Academy.
 All three are at the height of their powers here, demonstrating their martial arts prowess and knack for physical comedy.

 Chan and Biao play cousins who own a restaurant, where Chan memorably delivers his orders via skateboard.
 They become embroiled in intrigue when their friend Sylvia (Lola Forner) goes missing, and they team up with wannabe private eye Moby (Hung) in his efforts to find her.
 Chan's finest hour comes in a climactic fight with Benny Urquidez (the baby-faced assassin from "Grosse Pointe Blank").
 Often hailed as the best fight of Chan's screen career, it's still memorable today thanks to the sheer intensity and the toll it takes on both fighters.
 They look utterly exhausted by the end.